Skip to content

 Lavrov Visit to Belarus Underlines Common Unity in Belarus-Russia Union State

-Russian Foreign Minister Sergei Lavrov met with his Belarusian counterpart, Foreign Minister Maxim Ryzhenkov on November 22 in the city of Brest, close to the Belarus-Poland border.
-The meeting is occurring at a point in time when the Belarusian press is underlining the organizing of openly terrorist operations in Poland and Lithuania, aimed at intervening in the upcoming Belarus presidential elections next year with organized Belarus dissidents who have been mobilized into military formations by their neighbors.
+Russian Foreign Minister Sergey Lavrov met with Belarusian Foreign Minister Maxim Ryzhenkov on Nov.
+22 in the city of Brest, close to the Belarus-Poland border.
+The meeting is occurring at a point when the Belarusian press is emphasizing the organizing of openly terrorist operations in Poland and Lithuania, aimed at intervening in Belarus’ presidential elections next year, with organized Belarus dissidents who have been mobilized into military formations by their neighbors.

-In reply to the question of the nuclear cooperation, Lavrov said, “Regarding the question of the updated nuclear doctrine of the Russian Federation and how it relates to the activities of the Union State, I have already mentioned that two projects have been prepared for the Supreme State Council, which will take place before the end of the year.
+To the question on the nuclear cooperation, Lavrov replied: “As for the updated Nuclear Doctrine of the Russian Federation and how it relates to the activities of the Union State, I have already mentioned that two draft documents have been prepared for the Supreme State Council meeting, which will take place before the end of the year.

-Earlier Belarus President Alexander Lukashenko said that if Belarus were invaded by a foreign power, it would reserve the right to respond with nuclear weapons.
+Earlier Belarus President Aleksandr Lukashenko said that if Belarus were invaded by a foreign power, it would reserve the right to respond with nuclear weapons.